biocore/qiime/doc/scripts/beta_diversity.rst

 	-i, `-`-input_path
-		Input path: otu table, or dir of otu tables for batch mode -o, `-`-output_dir
+		Input path: otu table, or dir of otu tables for batch mode -r, `-`-rows
+		Compute only these rows of the distance matrix. pass a list of sample names, e.g. "s1,s3" [by default, +      the full n x n matrix is generated]
+	-o, `-`-output_dir
 		Output directory, will be created if doesn't exist -m, `-`-metrics